eth-easl/pecan-experiments/README.md

 * CUDA v11.2
 * cuDNN v8.1

-To deploy the service itself, one requires
+To deploy the service itself, one requires:
 * A Docker image deploying Pecan builds with CPU-only support.
 This is used in the Pecan service for the Dispatcher and Workers
-* A client-only build of Cachew with GPU/TPU support.
+* A client-only build of Cachew with GPU/TPU support

 A safe commit hash at which these can be built is `6bffdad771e7acd280b7aeba986d5fed2ff1d5f5`.

 ### Hardware Prerequisites for Full Service Deployment

-If you plan to deploy a Full Cachew Service, you will need the following hardware for your Client VM:
+If you plan to deploy a Full Pecan Service, you will need the following hardware for your Client VM:

 * Intel or AMD x86 CPU with hardware virtualization support
-* Nvidia V100 GPUs or v3-8 TPUs
+* v2-8 or v3-8 TPUs
 * Around 50 GB of disk space on your root partition

 For the Dispatcher as well as the Worker nodes, one requires only VMs with compute power.
 No accelerators are required.